opendatacube/datacube-ows/docs/database.rst

 The materialised views provide a dataset level extent index using PostGIS <https://postgis.net>`_ datatypes.

-These views are currently used only as an intermediate calculation step to populate the Layer Extent Cache, as described below, however there are plans to make much more extensive direct use of them.
+These views are used only as an intermediate calculation step to populate the Layer Extent Cache, as described below, and for doing dataset queries for GetMap, GetFeatureInfo and GetCoverage requests.

 It is hoped that this layer will eventually be implemented as tables maintained as part of the core ODC index.
 Currently it must be